What is coronavirus?

 How can I protect myself and my community?

 - Stay home if sick.
 Disinfect frequently used surfaces.
-Clean your phones.
+Clean your mobile devices such as phones.

 - Cough or sneeze into your elbow or a tissue, then throw this tissue away.

 - Wash your hands with soap and water for 20 seconds regularly before eating or after being outside.
 Use alcohol-based hand sanitizer if soap is unavailable.